yhilem/ai_kreuzberg/ATTRIBUTIONS.md

 ## Pandoc Test Suite

-Test documents and baseline outputs derived from the Pandoc test suite:
+Test documents and reference baseline outputs derived from the Pandoc test suite:

 - **Source**: https://github.com/jgm/pandoc
 - **License**: GPL-2.0-or-later
-- **Usage**: Test documents only (no code copied from Pandoc)
+- **Usage**: Test documents and reference baselines only (no code copied from Pandoc)
 - **Attribution**: John MacFarlane and Pandoc contributors
-- **Purpose**: Behavioral testing and validation of our native Rust extractors against Pandoc's extraction capabilities
+- **Purpose**: Baseline reference testing - used to validate our native Rust extractors work correctly on the same documents that Pandoc processes

 ### Test Documents from Pandoc